-- In 2019, Nevada contributed 0.71% of the U.S.'s total gross GHG emissions, despite having 0.94% of the population; - As of 2015, the transportation sector accounts for the greatest percentage of GHG emissions, with 36% of gross GHG emissions in Nevada in 2019; - Based on the policies considered in this report and using projected emissions for 2020 and subsequent years, transportation sector emissions are projected to significantly decline in 2020, and then follow a very gradual upward trend through 2041, driven by population and economic growth; - GHG emissions from the electricity generation sector are expected to continue to decrease through 2041, with the conditional retirement of the North Valmy Generating Station in Nevada (currently projected for 2025 based on the 2021 IRP) and the increased RPS established by SB 358 (2019).
-Additional reductions are expected from the conversion of TS Power (a coal-fired power plant owned and operated by Nevada Gold Mines LLC) from a strictly coal-fired facility to a dual fueled, coal- and natural gas-fired facility; - Emissions from the residential and commercial sectors are expected to continue to increase, driven by population and economic growth; - Industrial process sub-sector emissions are also expected to continue to increase, as the U.S. EPA's HFC phasedown rule wasn't finalized until October 2021 and is not considered in this report; and - Upward trends in the transportation, industrial, and residential and commercial sectors offset emissions reduction in the electricity generation sector.
+- In 2020, Nevada contributed 0.72% of the U.S.'s total gross GHG emissions, despite having 0.94% of the population; - As of 2015, the transportation sector accounts for the greatest percentage of GHG emissions, with 32% of gross GHG emissions in Nevada in 2020; - Based on the policies considered in this report and using projected emissions for 2021 and subsequent years, transportation sector emissions are projected to have mostly recovered from the COVID-19 significant decline in 2020, and then follow a very gradual upward trend through 2042, driven by population and economic growth; - GHG emissions from the electricity generation sector are expected to continue to decrease through 2042, with the conditional retirement of the North Valmy Generating Station in Nevada (currently projected for 2025 based on the 2021 IRP) and the increased RPS established by SB 358 (2019).
+Additional reductions are expected from the conversion of TS Power (a coal-fired power plant owned and operated by Nevada Gold Mines LLC) from a strictly coal-fired facility to a dual fueled, coal- and natural gas-fired facility; - Emissions from the residential and commercial sectors are expected to continue to increase, driven by population and economic growth; - Industrial process sub-sector emissions are also expected to continue to increase, despite U.S. EPA's HFC phasedown rule which was not finalized until October 2021 and therefore is not considered in this report; and - Upward trends in the transportation, industrial, and residential and commercial sectors offset emissions reduction in the electricity generation sector.